FedericaSidoti/FedericaSidoti/README.md

 # **Hi there!** 🖖

-👤 I am **Federica Sidoti**, a junior web developer and tech enthusiast.
+👤 I am **Federica Sidoti**, a junior full stack web developer and tech enthusiast.

-:seedling: I started coding for fun, fixing and transforming **RPG lands** (WoD never dies, PlayByChat never dies!).
+:seedling: I started coding for fun, fixing and making adjustments to **RPG websites** (WoD never dies, PlayByChat never dies!).

 :computer: Then I rediscovered my passion and here comes **Boolean Careers** to help me out

 :wrench: I love learning new coding skills, languages & frameworks: **curiosity** does NOT kill cats, really (or so I hope).

 :purple_heart:  I especially love coding in a team.
-From the beginning I learned with great help from teachers, more experienced figures, even forums and friendly neighbourhood enthusiasts on the Web.
-I feel like **working together** and **never gatekeeping knowledge** is one of the best parts in the DEV world.
+Since the beginning I learned with great help from teachers, more experienced developers, even forums and friendly neighbourhood enthusiasts on the Web.
+I feel that **working together** and **never gatekeeping knowledge** is one of the best parts in the DEV world.

-:game_die: Yes, I'm **nerd and proud**, LARPs and RPGs are my favourites! (but chess is worth a mention).
+:game_die: Yes, I'm **nerd and a proud one**.
+LARPs and RPGs are my favourite pastimes! (but chess is also worth a mention).